Benefits of Fitness Testing

 (this is an extract from the Fitness Testing Guide)

 Identify Weaknesses and Strengths

-Of the many benefits of fitness testing, the major use is to establish the strengths and weaknesses of the athlete.
-This is done by comparing test results to other athletes in the same training group, the same sport, or a similar population group.
-Previous test results of large groups are often published as normative tables.
+Of the many benefits of fitness testing, the most important is to establish the strengths and weaknesses of the athlete.
+This is done by comparing fitness test results to other athletes in the same training group, the same sport, or in a similar population group.
+Previous test results of large groups are often published as normative tables (see more about norms).

 By comparing results to successful athletes in your sport, you can see the areas which need improvement, and the training program can be modified accordingly.
 This way valuable training time can be used more efficiently.
 However, beware that some athletes perform well in their sport despite their physical or physiological attributes, and it may not be advantageous to be like them.